puneethgb098/optionpricingmodel/README.md

-# Black-Scholes Option Pricing and Greek Visualizations
+# Option Pricing and Greek Visualizations

 This application provides a user-friendly interface to perform option pricing using the Black-Scholes model and visualize the associated Greeks.
 It also includes a Monte Carlo simulation to forecast potential asset price paths over time.